Corcovado National Park

 You can either drive to a park entrance (Carate is the most common) and hike in or boat into the Heart of the Park called Sirena.
 You can do a combo boat in/hike out, etc. There are a lot of great ways to enjoy the park!

 The drive from Iguana to Carate is about two hours – and the boat takes about as long.
-If you choose the boat option – the boat leaves around 6 AM on Tuesdays or Fridays, or you can hire a private boat.
+If you choose the boat option – the boat leaves at 530 AM sharp most days of the week, or you can hire a private boat.
 There is no dock at Sirena so getting in and out of the boat is for adventuresome travelers.

 If driving from Iguana, you arrive in Carate, and then have about an hour’s walk on the beach to the park entrance near Carate.
 From there, you can either hike on trails at Corcovado Tent Camp, or head straight into the park.
 If you are only going for the day, you will hike in and out on the same trail.